 But that is normal isn’t it?
 Not all forms of art, or styles of art have to be to everyone’s taste, surely?

 The big thing that worried me in those early years was – can I be a professional photographer if I find a good proportion of what is hailed as great photography a little… unfathomable?!

-And the answer, fortunately for all of us, is no. No, you don’t have to do fully understand, appreciate, and spend your time trying to emulate, or better, some of the great photographic art.
+And the answer, fortunately for all of us, is no. No, you don’t have to fully understand, appreciate, and spend your time trying to emulate great photographic art.

 The question “do I need to be an artist to be a pro photographer?” is actually slightly different.
 And, in my opinion, the answer is yes… But don’t panic, because – you already are an artist.

 The fact of the matter is that photography is considered a form of art… you are a photographer… therefore you are an artist.
 And I do truly believe that what I create when I work with my camera is art in some form.

 Everyone in the world is an artist to some extent.
 The moment my 2 year old daughter picks up her paintbrush and starts covering the walls of the kitchen in milky blues and pinks, she is creating art.